Updated June 20, 2023

 Differences Between Java float vs Double

-The float data type is a single-precision 32-bit IEEE 754 floating point.
+The float data type is a single-precision 32-bit IEEE 754 floating-point.
 The range of values is beyond this discussion’s scope, but it is mainly specified in the Floating-Point Types, Formats, and Values section of the Java Language Specification.
 The double data type is a double-precision 64-bit IEEE 754 floating-point.
 Its range of values is beyond this discussion’s scope but is specified in the Floating-Point Types, Formats, and Values section of the Java Language Specification.

-A float is mainly used to save memory in large arrays of floating point numbers.
-Always we need to remember that data type should never be used for precise values.
+A float is mainly used to save memory in large arrays of floating-point numbers.
+We must remember that data type, such as currency, should never be used for precise values.
 The double data type is usually the default choice for decimal values.
 The data type should never be used for exact values like currency.

-|Data Type||Default Value (for fields)|
+|Data Type||Default Value (For Fields)|

 Float data type in Java stores a decimal value with 6-7 total digits of precision.
-So for example 12.12345 can be saved as a float, but 12.123456789 cannot be saved as a float.
-When representing a float data type in Java we should append the letter f to the end of the data type, otherwise, it will save as double.
+So, for example, 12.12345 can be saved as a float, but 12.123456789 cannot be saved as afloat.
+When representing a float data type in Java, we should append the letter f to the end of the data type; otherwise, it will save as double.

-Head to Head Comparison Between Java float vs Double (Infographics)
+Head-to-Head Comparison Between Java float vs Double (Infographics)

 Key Differences Between Java float vs Double